 The Museum of Modern Art

 The Museum of Modern Art houses three-dimensional works by Wright, including architectural models, architectural elements and design prototypes.

 Ryerson & Burnham Libraries, Art Institute of Chicago

 The Ryerson & Burnham archives include strong collections in late-19th- and 20th-century American architecture, with particular depth in Midwest, Chicago School, Prairie School and organic architecture.

 The Trust’s collections comprise architectural and decorative designs created by Frank Lloyd Wright; fine and decorative art collected by Wright during his Chicago years; and original documents, correspondence and historical artifacts from Wright's early career.

 Special Collections Research Center at the University of Chicago

 Special Collections Research Center houses Frank Lloyd Wright manuscript material and architectural records of the Frederick C. Robie House.

 Frederick C. Robie Residence, plate xxxvii, (Chicago, Illinois), 1910.
-From Ausgeführte Bauten und Entwüfe von Frank Lloyd Wright (Studies and Executed Buildings by Frank Lloyd Wright), Berlin: Ernst Wasmuth, June 1910, Collection of the Frank Lloyd Wright Preservation Trust
+From Ausgeführte Bauten und Entwüfe von Frank Lloyd Wright (Studies and Executed Buildings by Frank Lloyd Wright), Berlin: Ernst Wasmuth, June 1910, Collection of the Frank Lloyd Wright Trust